adityakumar1309/learning/oops_concepts/multithreading.md

 We create a new class which implements java.lang.Runnable interface and override run() method.
 Then we instantiate a Thread object and call start() method on this object.

-// Java code for thread creation by implementing
-// the Runnable Interface

   class MultithreadingDemo implements Runnable
   {
       public void run()